Azure/Azure-Media-Services-Explorer/README.md

 AMSE uses Application Insights for Telemetry.
 This feature can be turned off in the Options of AMSE.

-A branch for the support of **MediaKind MK/IO** is available (here)[https://github.com/Azure/Azure-Media-Services-Explorer/tree/mkio-with-mkiolib].
+A `mkio-with-mkiolib` branch with the support of **MediaKind MK/IO** is available [here](https://github.com/Azure/Azure-Media-Services-Explorer/tree/mkio-with-mkiolib).

 ## Contacts